plooploops/azure-functions-c7n-test/README.md

 docker run -it myplooploops/cloud-custodian-python36 -v <localpath-custodian>:/cloud-custodian -v <localpath-policies>:/policies -v <localpath-functions>:/functions
 ```

 Navigate to the functions folder and then make a test function.
+This will create a **function app folder** which we can populate with additional **functions**.

+In bash, we can also enter the virtual environment and check that we can create a new function app.

 ```bash
 cd /functions